 - Thirty-two percent of lawyers under 30 are already problem drinkers.

-“If that doesn’t keep someone up at night, something is inherently wrong.
+When Pearson presents this information to the lawyers at her firm, she brings it home by pointing out that with seven hundred attorneys in the firm, that means seventy colleagues have seriously considered committing suicide.“If that doesn’t keep someone up at night, something is inherently wrong.
 You can’t just ignore that,” she said.

 Pearson said her presentations have opened up productive conversations that prompt lawyers to do what they do best—issue spotting.
 “What could have been done differently here?
 How could a partner have worked better with the team or noticed a problem with an associate?”